"When should we do the engagement session"?

 "Do you have location ideas"?

 Yes but open to any ideas.
 It all depends on the theme-the look and feel you want in your photos.
-I suggest you search the internet....not worrying about poses, clothes etc...and look and the feel of the image.
+We suggest you search the internet....not worrying about poses, clothes etc...and look and the feel of the image.
 Once you find what speaks to you we can work out the location details.

 "When should I do bridals"?

 Again same as engagements.....One of the unfortunate parts of wedding planning is the amount of time it will require from you during the week.
 99% of weddings occur on a Friday, Saturday or Sunday so booking your photography session on a weekend–when it would be probably be the most convenient for your work schedule–might not be an option for your photographer or hair and makeup.
 Also, if you plan on doing them at your venue, they typically do not allow you to come on weekends as they are booked as well.
 The times of day for sessions are early morning and late evening.
 The magical few hours of best light before sunset and after sunrise.
 Unless most of the shots are to be done inside a beautiful venue, then we are not limited to the sunrise and sunset.
-I recommend doing them no closer than 6 weeks before the wedding.
+We recommend doing them no closer than 6 weeks before the wedding.
 Ideally further out but no closer than 6 weeks.
 That gives us time to reschedule due to weather also gives photographer time to process and edit your photos and then gives you time to order prints and canvases needed/wanted to post at the reception.

 "What should I bring"?

 Do not plan on coming to location in your dress.
 Wedding dress look wonderful on and feel great when standing but they are not meant to sit in.
 LOL A car ride in your dress and veil sounds like torture to me.
 We will find a spot for you to change at.
 Arrive 15-20 minutes prior to your scheduled time to allow you dressing time.
 Bring a white sheet, if your shoes are heels please bring flip flops or flats to wear majority of the session and while walking around.
 Bring a bouquet....even if it is fake...you need some sort of flowers to hold for some of the photos.
 Bring water, lipstick and powder small mirror for touch ups when needed.
-Also, a friend or two or three to help carry this stuff and help you with your dress. :o) Although I shouldn't have to say this....please shave your arm pits prior to bridal session.
-PLEASE.
-You will be lifting your arms and no one needs to see all of that.
-LOL
+Also, a friend or two or three to help carry this stuff and help you with your dress.

-Q: What time should we start photos?
+Q: What time should we start photos wedding day?

 Q: How many photos do you take at weddings?